NMSU-ISA/ISA/docs/src/basicComponents/AM.md

 $\omega_0(t)\rightarrow \omega_0.$

-This *special case* corresponds to a canonical triplet with the form
+This *special case (of an AM--FM component)* corresponds to a canonical triplet with the form

 $\mathscr{C}_0 = \left\{a_0(t),\omega_0, \phi_0\vphantom{0^0}\right\}$